aplteam/Tatin/docs/InstallingTheTatinServer.md

 In case you run the Tatin Server on a non-standard port like, say, 9999, then you would set `BaseTagPort` to 9999.
 This makes Tatin inject that port number into the HTML "base" tag, so that for example links in the Tatin documentation would continue to work.

 However, when your Tatin Server runs "behind", say, an Apache Server then Tatin would listen to a non-standard port used for the sole purpose of communicating with the Apache Server.
-In this case you would leave `BaseTagPort` alone, except when the Apache Server itself listens to a non-standard port: then `BaseTagPort` needs to be _that_ port.
+In this case, you would leave `BaseTagPort` alone, except when the Apache Server itself listens to a non-standard port: then `BaseTagPort` needs to be _that_ port.

 See also `[CONFIG]Base`.